gwcmk/youtube-link/README.md

 - [x] fix response to "overscrolling" of page
 - [x] eliminate "jitter" on scroll
 - [ ] thoroughly test on all browsers and platforms
+- [ ] add support for Soundcloud, Vimeo, etc. with embed.ly